Massage. Yoga. Personal Training.

 Yet, this is so much easier said than done.
 Without guidance, without strategies , it may feel entirely overwhelming to think we can do anything on our own, to make a difference.

-That is what brought me to the yoga mat so many moons ago, and why I continue to seek out all kinds of pathways to wholehearted living, wellness and physical fitness: because being an agent of change feels OMazing; it wakes + shakes and stirs our souls.
+That is what brought me to the yoga mat so many moons ago, and why I continue to seek out all kinds of pathways to wholehearted living, wellness and physical fitness: because being an agent of positive change feels OMazing; it wakes + shakes and stirs our souls.

-I've been studying dance + yoga + physical fitness since the late 90's and teaching now for over a decade.
+I've been studying movement, yoga + physical fitness since the late 90's and teaching now for over a decade.
 During that time, I've seen other people wake up too.
 I've seen people transform grief, and rally others to a cause.
 I've seen yoga mend wounds and training inspire activism.
 I've witnessed meditation draw people together, and bodywork cultivate a felt sense of belonging.

 I teach wellness because it invites us look at ourselves and the world around us in a more honest and meaningful way.
 I teach because no matter what we perceive is going on externally, an embodied practice gives us a productive way to explore what's going on internally.
 Being physical helps us uncover what we're running from and maps a path by which we can breath through it.